-The City of Cambridge launched the 8th Cycle of Participatory Budgeting (PB8) and collected 1,070 ideas from the Cambridge community between June and July about how to spend $1 million on one-time capital projects to improve Cambridge.
-From August 2021 through November 2021, volunteer Budget Delegates researched all submitted project ideas and developed the final proposals for the December 3-12 2021 PB8 vote, in which all Cambridge residents age 12 and older were able to participate.
+The City of Cambridge launched the 8th Cycle of Participatory Budgeting (PB8) in 2021.
+Between June and July, community members submitted 1,070 ideas for how to spend $1 million on one-time capital projects to improve Cambridge.
+From August through November, volunteer PB Delegates researched all submitted project ideas and developed the final proposals for the PB8 vote.
+Between December 3-12, 7,441 Cambridge residents age 12 and older voted to decide how to allocate capital funding to address community needs.

 Status of Winning PB8 Projects

-The $1,140,000 in FY23 capital funds for the seven winning projects from the eighth PB cycle became available on July 1, 2022.
-The graphic below displays the status of each project.
-We'll continue to update this information as more work is completed.
+The $1,140,000 in FY23 capital funds for the PB8 winning projects became available on July 1, 2022.
+The Budget Office will continue to update the implementation graphic below as City departments work to complete each project.

 PB Cycle 8 Results